Your labour

 Outpatient induction of labour

-If your pregnancy has been uncomplicated and you are overdue (usually 10 to 12 days) you may be offered an outpatient induction.
+If your pregnancy has been uncomplicated and you are overdue (usually 7 days) you may be offered an outpatient induction.

-You will be asked to come the Fetal welfare Unit to have the baby monitored and if all is normal you will then be given the medication to start the process of induction.
+You will be asked to come the Antenatal clinic to have the baby monitored and if all is normal you will then be given the medication to start the process of induction.
 Your baby will then be monitored again, and if all is well you can go home afterwards with clear instructions as to when you need to come back to the hospital.

 Inpatient induction of labour

 Inductions of labour are either carried out on Turpin Suite (antenatal ward) or Delivery Suite, depending on the reason for your induction.
-You will be asked to come to the designated area at 08.00 in the morning for monitoring and to start the induction process, which may take in excess of 24 hours.
+You will be called on the day of your induction with a time to attend for monitoring and to start the induction process, which may take in excess of 24 hours.

 Once you are in established labour, or if you require a hormone drip to stimulate the contractions, you will be transferred to a room on the delivery suite.
 You can have up to two birth supporters with you on the Delivery Suite.
 You will also have a designated midwife to provide you with care, support and advice.